insideclojure/insideclojure.github.io/_posts/2024-09-12-method-values.md

 Static fields are another kind of qualified symbol, `Aclass/staticField` that already existed in Clojure.
 Static fields evaluate to their value and do not need to be invoked with parens.
 Due to details of the implementation, surrounding static fields with parens does appear to have the same effect, but this has not ever been published as valid syntax and it breaks the general substitutability of Clojure expressions - a static field in parens should invoke the value of the field.

 For backwards compatibility, this unintended behavior has been retained in Clojure 1.12, but clj-kondo will now warn about the use of `(AClass/staticField)` and we hope that eventually we can remove this provision in Clojure.

+## Unsupported

+Java allows you to pass methods from a particular instance object ("bound functions"), effectively closing over the "this" object.
+Clojure qualified method values do not support this - use an anonymous function that closes over the object, as before.

+Java vararg methods are implemented in the JVM as methods that receive a typed array of values for the trailing argument, and Clojure method values match this behavior.
+It is not possible to supply individual values to var arg methods in either invocation or value position, although this may be considered in a future release.